 Function notation is used to name functions for easy reference.
 Imagine if every function in the world had to start off with y =.
 Pretty soon, you would become confused about which y = you were talking about.
 You need some other way of naming things.
-Hence we have function notation.
+Hence, we have function notation. f(x) = g(x) = etc.